 Being involved in video games these days, there is one universal horror – the price of a new release.
 If you can get past practically emptying your wallet, you then have to worry about the gamble of whether or not the game will be any good.
 You know where that’s not a concern?
 With free games.

 I say leave the horror to the developers and give your wallet a break.
-With the following free horror games, you can immerse yourself in truly terrifying games without any concern for buyer’s remorse.
+With the following best free horror games, you can immerse yourself in truly terrifying games without any concern for buyer’s remorse.

 The Best Free Horror Games

 Developer: The Whale Husband Publisher: The Whale Husband

 The name alone is terrifying, but The Static Speaks My Name is less a game designed to scare than it is to leave you questioning mortality and your life’s choices.
 The morose game focuses heavily on the concept of suicide as you follow a man during his last night alive.
 It’s jarring, it’s themes are uncomfortable, and you will need to listen to an hours worth of cheery music afterward.